-Purpose-driven organizations are focused on multiple stakeholders, from employees to communities.
-However, we wanted to understand the consumer perspective in particular, especially because there is a real business risk of losing customers if organizations do not positively contribute.
-How exactly is purpose viewed by consumers in the current crisis?
-Do consumers expect organizations to contribute to COVID-19 relief efforts and will they reward organizations that do?
-Does a positive contribution to today's crisis lead to increased engagement and loyalty?
+Purpose-driven organizations are focused on multiple stakeholders, from employees to communities, but we wanted to understand the consumer perspective in particular, especially because there is a real business risk of losing customers if organizations do not positively contribute.
+How exactly is purpose viewed by consumers in the current health crisis?
+In the current racial justice movement?
+Do consumers expect organizations to contribute to COVID-19 relief efforts and the racial justice movement and will they reward organizations that do?
+Does a positive contribution to these crises lead to increased engagement and loyalty?

 To answer these questions, we surveyed over 7,000 consumers across seven countries - France, Germany, India, Italy, Spain, the United Kingdom, and the United States - at the end of May.
+Social and racial justice questions were asked of consumers mid-June.
 We also analyzed social media engagement for over 1.5 million conversations for a sample of 19 companies that made notable positive contributions to COVID-19 relief efforts over the course of March, April, and early May.
 More details on our methodology can be found at the end of this research note.